-1. Special maternity, maternity, paternity, adoption, parental and child care leave are governed by the Employment Contracts Act and Health Insurance Act.
+1. Special maternity, maternity, paternity, adoption, parental and child care leave are governed by the Employment Contracts Act and the Sickness Insurance Act.

-2. An employee departing on maternity or adoption leave shall be paid:

-- a. the difference between regular wages and the maternity benefit entitlement under Health Insurance Act for a period of 3 months, or - b. regular wages for a period of 3 months, in which case the employer shall claim the associated maternity benefit that is payable under Health Insurance Act.
+- 2. An employee departing on maternity or adoption leave shall be paid: - a. the difference between regular wages and the maternity benefit entitlement under the Sickness Insurance Act for a period of 3 months, or - b. regular wages for a period of 3 months, in which case the employer shall claim the associated maternity benefit that is payable under the Sickness Insurance Act.